RaphaelEckmayr/EchoWebhook/README.md

  To setup EchoWebhook you need a Webserver which can run Java Servlets (for example Apache-Tomcat).
 The easiest way to install the .war file is by using the Tomcat Manager in your browser.

 # Usage
-- /echo - Catch request and save to file
+- POST /echo - Catch request and save to file
-- /requests - Get all cought requests
+- GET /requests - Get all cought requests
-- /reset - Clear file of cought requests
+- DELETE /reset - Clear file of cought requests

 Shoutout to Wix.com and their poorly documented automatisations with webhooks for this opportunity :D